Eddie Alvarez

-Edward "Eddie" Alvarez (born January 11, 1984) is an American mixed martial artist who most recently competed in the Lightweight (170 lb) division of ONE Championship.
-He also formerly competed in the UFC and Bellator MMA, winning world titles in each: the UFC Lightweight Championship once and the Bellator Lightweight World Championship twice.
-Alvarez was the first Lightweight champion in Bellator MMA.
-He has also competed for the Japanese DREAM promotion, where he fought in their inaugural Lightweight Grand Prix.
-Alvarez also fought once for ProElite's EliteXC.
+Edward Alvarez (born January 11, 1984) is an American professional mixed martial artist and bare-knuckle boxer who most recently competed in the Welterweight division of BKFC.
+He formerly competed in the Lightweight divisions of the UFC and Bellator MMA, where he was the UFC Lightweight Champion, and the inaugural and two-time Bellator Lightweight Champion.
+He also competed for the Japanese DREAM promotion, where he fought in their inaugural Lightweight Grand Prix, along with fighting in ONE FC, where he competed in their 2019 Lightweight World Grand Prix.
+Alvarez has also competed in EliteXC.

 Alvarez is the first fighter to have won championships in both Bellator MMA and the UFC.
-He holds notable wins over former world champions Pat Curran, Michael Chandler, Shinya Aoki, Gilbert Melendez, Justin Gaethje, Anthony Pettis, Eduard Folayang and Rafael dos Anjos.
-Fight Matrix ranks him #3 All-Time Lightweight in the world (behind Khabib Nurmagomedov and B.J.
+He holds notable wins over former world champions Pat Curran, Michael Chandler, Shinya Aoki, Gilbert Melendez, Justin Gaethje, Anthony Pettis, Eduard Folayang, Patricky Freire and Rafael dos Anjos.
+Fight Matrix ranks him #4 All-Time Lightweight in the world (behind Khabib Nurmagomedov and B.J.
 Penn).

-Background
+Early life

-Edward, the son of Louis and Lillian Alvarez, grew up in Kensington, Philadelphia and is of Puerto Rican and Irish descent.
+Edward Alvarez was born on January 11, 1984, in Philadelphia, Pennsylvania, to Louis and Lillian Alvarez.
+He is of Puerto Rican and Irish descent.
 He started boxing at Front Street Gym at the age of eight under his father and Frank Kubach.
 At the age of 11, Alvarez started wrestling in a youth wrestling program.

 He went to Northeast Catholic High School, excelling and becoming a varsity letterman in football, wrestling and track.
 Despite receiving partial scholarship offers to wrestle in various colleges after graduating in 2001, he decided to pursue a career in mixed martial arts.

-Eddie has a younger brother, Albert, who is a former mixed martial artist.
+Alvarez has a younger brother, Albert, who is a former mixed martial artist.